 Regarding the content of information, we have made comparisons between the Austrian Teletext, the West German Videotext, and the experimental Swiss Teletext systems.
-The information broadcast by the Swiss system is compiled by a consortium of major Swiss newspapers and publishers, with the clear aim of producing an "electronic newspaper" with news, culture -- even poetry -- art, reviews, etc., although our personal impression is that the use of this medium for most of these purposes is of limited value.
-The West German Videotext has a separate teletext editorial office in West Berlin run by the radio and TV companies.
-The main trend there is to provide a tool which basically supplements local radio and TV stations, such as by providing details of future TV and radio programs.
+The information broadcast by the Swiss system is compiled by a consortium of major Swiss newspapers and publishers, with the clear aim of producing an 'electronic newspaper' with news, culture - even poetry - art, reviews, etc., although our personal impression is that the use of this medium for most of these purposes is of limited value.
+The West German Videotext has a separate teletext editorial office in West Berlin run by the radio and tv companies.
+The main trend there is to provide a tool which supplements local radio and tv stations, such as by providing details of future tv and radio programs.
 For example, they display frames on the detailed content of the major evening news programs Tagesschau and Heute some two hours before they are broadcast.
 In principle, no newspaper can compete with such a service, and teletext is also not duplicating information available from another medium.
-Furthermore, the "subtitling" program (the importance of which will be explained below) is also quite advanced.
-The Austrian Teletext program is a "mixture" of the Swiss and the West German system, and is run by the national radio and TV authority of Austria, ORF.
-In addition to the above services the ORF teletext offers an interesting on-line service on four pages on the status of arrivals and departures of all flights to and from Vienna airport, Schwechat, with only a 3-5 minute delay in the latest information from the Schwechat control tower.
-According to ORF data the "main headlines" on page 171 are brought up to date 50 times per day and the ORF team updates daily 1000 frames of information.
-According to a sample taken on January 29, 1982 at 4 p.m. the Austrian system broadcast 82 different pages, identifiable with separate page numbers.
-Out of these, 53 frames were repeated in each broadcast cycle, and 29 carried a total of 150 frames in "magazine" fashion - as will be described in greater length below.
-The ORF service is subdivided in five major subject categories called "registers":
+Furthermore, the 'subtitling' program (the importance of which will be explained below) is also quite advanced.
+The Austrian Teletext program is a mixture of the Swiss and the West German system, and is run by the national radio and tv authority of Austria, ORF.
+In addition to the above services, the ORF teletext offers an interesting online service on four pages on the status of arrivals and departures of all flights to and from Vienna airport, Schwechat, with only a 3-5 minute delay in the latest information from the Schwechat control tower.
+According to ORF data, the 'main headlines' on page 171 are brought up to date fifty times per day and the ORF team updates daily 100 frames of information.
+According to a sample taken on January 29, 1982 at 4 p.m., the Austrian system broadcast eighty-two different pages, identifiable with separate page numbers.
+Out of these, fifty-three frames were repeated in each broadcast cycle, and twenty-nine carried a total of 150 frames in 'magazine' fashion as will be described in greater length below.
+The ORF service is subdivided in five major subject categories called 'registers':

 - Reg.
-1. (Service Aktuell) contains general daily information of broad interest such as weather, exchange rates, air traffic, major events, traffic conditions, snow conditions, etc. In total, 21 pages (eight in "fixed" and 15 in "magazine" mode containing 59 frames). - Reg.
-2. (Lebenshüfe) contains information on emergency telephone numbers for diverse cases (hospital, pharmacies, etc.), consumer advice, general information for the handicapped (27 frames!) and a language training course (nine frames).
-A total of 10 pages (three "fixed" and seven in "magazine" mode with 48 frames). - Reg.
-3. (ORF- Program) contains information on future radio and TV programs and a separate frame (No. 150) for carrying subtitles for subtitled programs.
-In total 17 pages of information are broadcast, 14 in "fixed" and three in "magazine" mode with seven frames. - Reg.
-4. (Unterhaltung) contains five frames of information in "magazine" fashion with eight frames with entertainment such as a chess corner and a zodiac. - Reg.
-5. (Nachrichten) contains news frames on national and international news, sport, the economy, etc. In total 21 pages, 20 of which with "fixed" information and one page with 20 (!) frames on all Austrian ski champions in "magazine" mode.
+1. (Service Aktuell) contains general daily information of broad interest such as weather, exchange rates, air traffic, major events, traffic conditions, snow conditions, etc. In total, twenty-one pages (eight in 'fixed' and fifteen in 'magazine' mode containing fifty-nine frames). - Reg.
+2. (Lebenshilfe) contains information on emergency telephone numbers for diverse cases (hospital, pharmacies, etc.), consumer advice, general information for the handicapped (twenty-seven frames!) and a language training course (nine frames).
+A total of ten pages (three 'fixed' and seven in 'magazine' mode with fortyeight frames). - Reg.
+3. (ORF-Program) contains information on future radio and tv programs.
+In total, seventeen pages of information are broadcast, fourteen in 'fixed' and three in 'magazine' mode with seven frames. - Reg.
+4. (Unterhaltung) contains five frames of information in 'magazine' fashion with eight frames with entertainment such as a chess corner and a zodiac.

+Reg.
+5. (Nachrichten) contains news